bapel/Resume/README.md

 Worked as an individual contributor on multiple projects.
 Work included implementing gameplay features and some r&d style work.

 - **Tetris Blitz (C++):** Very short tenure working on improvements to load times, by separating HTTP requests that are not critical to game launch to a separate parallel-queue
 - **Monopoly Slots (Unity/C#):** Earlier an Adobe AIR client that was later ported to Unity.
-Halved load times and improved frame rate on the Unity SKU.
+Halved load times, improved first-time load, and improved frame rate on the Unity SKU.
 Load times were halved by moving all XML assets to Google’s FlatBuffer.
 The transition was accomplished bug-free using a tool I wrote that parsed all XML assets and figured out their schema and generated code for XML-to-FlatBuffer-to-runtime and other variations automagically.
 - **Other titles:** Gameplay Programmer on Monopoly Bingo (Unity/C#), Theme Park (Java/Objective-C/C++), Sims Social (Adobe AIR/Flash)

 # Other Experience (2010-2012)